tofuutils/tofulint/docs/developer-guide/architecture.md

 # Architecture

-TFLint is a pluggable linter and does not contain any rule implementations.
-Rules are provided as plugins, these are launched by TFLint as subprocesses and communicate over gRPC.
+TofuLint is a pluggable linter and does not contain any rule implementations.
+Rules are provided as plugins, these are launched by TofuLint as subprocesses and communicate over gRPC.

-An important part of understanding TFLint's architecture is that TFLint (host) and a plugin act as both gRPC server/client.
+An important part of understanding TofuLint's architecture is that TofuLint (host) and a plugin act as both gRPC server/client.

 For example, the plugin (client) to the host (server) requests to: